faaswdepkhab/SearchServer/README.md

     mingw32-make.exe
     (here, as an example, the utility make, which is part of the mingw package, is used)

-If there are no errors, the SearchServer.exe executable file will appear in the current folder for Windows, or SearchServer for Linux
+If there are no errors, the SearchServer.exe executable file will appear in the current folder for Windows, or SearchServer for Linux.